Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Hubbard Model and Time Evolution

 \subsection{Geometries and model parameters of the systems considered}

 In this work we mainly focus on $12$-site systems ($N_s=12$) of three different geometries: $4\!\times\!3$ and $6\!\times\!2$ boxes and a $12\!\times\!1$ chain.
-We use open boundary conditions (OBC), i.e., no hopping is possible from the leftmost sites to the left, and from the rightmost sites to the right.
-Additionally we also considered a $12\!\times\!1$ system with periodic boundary conditions (PBC).
+We use open boundary conditions (OBC), i.e., no hopping is possiblepossible from the leftmost sites to the leftleft, and from the rightmost sites to the rightright.
+Additionally, we also considered a $12\!\times\!1$ system with periodic boundary conditions (PBC).
 We implemented the $A$-field for PBC in such a way that it does not break the translation symmetry.
-Strictly speaking this idealization would not correspond to an electric field, but rather a magnetic field through a closed ring that entails a circular E-field along the ring and does not couple to the spin.
+Strictly speaking, this idealization would not correspond to an electric field but rather a magnetic field through a closed ring that entails a circular E-field along the ring.
+The magnetic field does not couple to the spin.

-The interaction for the $12$-site systems is always set to $U=8$, and for the frequency and field strength we chose, to allow for direct comparisons, the same parameters as in \cite{Kauch2020Disorder}, i.e. $\omega_p=11$ and $a=0.8$, unless specified otherwise.
+The interaction for the $12$-site systems is always set to $U=8$.
+For the frequency and field strength we chose, to allow for direct comparisons, the same parameters as in \cite{Kauch2020Disorder}, i.e., $\omega_p=11$, $\sigma_p=2$ and $a=0.8$, unless specified otherwise.
+These parameters are close to optimal for obtaining the strongest impact ionization (see \cref{App:Scan} for a parameter scan).

 We also present selected results for an $8\times 1$ system, for which we were still able to fully diagonalize the Hamiltonian.